Selected titles and topics from Ms. Schinto's weekly interview column for the San Diego Reader, which ran from 2000 through mid 2004:

 "Catastrophe Menu," December 24, 2003.
 Titanic New Year's Eve celebration.

 "Awestruck," December 11, 2003.
-California botanical artist A.R.
+The plant portraits of California botanical artist A.R.
 Valentin.

 "Reel Bologna," December 4, 2003.
 An Italian film and dinner.